Posts

 Wife on instalments!

 They got her married to someone who was already married.
-He was well off financially even if not around most of the year as he worked in UAE, or was it Saudi Arabi.
-Does that matter!
-But she fell in love with a Mirasian da munda, a boy from a different village who worked at a barber shop in the town.
+He was rich even if not around for most of the year.
+He worked in UAE, or was it Saudi Arabia?
+Doesn't matter!
+She fell in love with a Mirasian da munda, a boy from a different village who worked at a barber shop in the town.
 This Mirasi boy brought her home.
-His family accepted her at once.
-They thought s he was clever and beautiful.
-They registered a marriage between these two.
-She claimed before a judge that she was divorced from her previous husband.
-The husband's family contested this claim.
-The court asked for a proof of divorce.
-She presented her two sisters and a brother-in-law as witnesses.
-Nikha was done with the court's approval but the litigation that followed cost them dearly.
+A marriage was registered between the two before a district judge who she told that she was divorced from her first husband.
+A few weeks later, the first husband's family contested the divorce claim.
+The court asked for a proof from her.
 The Mirasi family had saved some money by selling an old house to buy a new (bigger) one.
-This money was now spent on lawyers, court f...
+This money was now spent on lawyers, court fees and police.
+Some of it was also spent on feasting relatives and friends for their support.
+The girl’s parents and her (first) husband’s family wanted her back.
+They approached an influential person in Mirasi's village through an influenti...